How Do I Make an Appointment?

 We also have an app through which you can access appointments here called 'Ask First'

 We offer routine appointments for both the doctors and nurses which can be booked in advance.
 We do not offer same day appointments.
-Currently our waiting times for routine appointments are 2-3 weeks.
+Currently our waiting times for routine appointments are 2 to 3 weeks.

 If you feel your problem is urgent which cannot wait until the next available routine appointment please inform the receptionist.
 In order for the receptionist to provide you with the best advice and support please be as cooperative as possible.
 The receptionist may signpost you to alternative services.